Get insider access

 2. Best Upper Mid-Range Blender For Frozen Drinks

-If you're not interested in paying that much for a blender, the KitchenAid K400 offers similar performance at a lower price.
+If you aren't interested in paying that much for a blender, the KitchenAid K400 offers similar performance at a lower price.
 This cheaper blender has a shorter warranty than the Vitamix and doesn't have the same premium build quality.
-However, it's still very well-built and handles fibrous fruits and vegetables easily, so frozen drinks with ingredients like pineapple or blueberries have a very smooth texture.
+However, it's still well-built and easily handles fibrous fruits and vegetables, so frozen drinks with ingredients like pineapple or blueberries have a smooth texture.
 It has a smaller 56-ounce capacity and takes a little longer to crush ice, but it's still well-suited for frozen drinks like slushies and blended margaritas.
 It performs well with small batches of ingredients, meaning you can use it for single-serves.

 See our review